-There’s a reason why my Real Deal Caramel Cake is sought after by everybody on the web.
-It’s legit the best, hands down!
-It’s been the number one caramel cake recipe online for over 10 years, and here’s why!
-It’s got a moist buttery yellow cake base made from scratch that’s coated in the ultimate caramel icing from my Mississippi bred Aunt Beverly who handed it down to me.
-The icing is cooked slowly over the stove until it reaches the perfect sticky silky texture.
-This is about as authentic of a recipe as you will find, plus I have a video to help you along with step by step images.
+There’s a reason why my real deal Caramel Cake recipe has been the number one recipe online for over 10 years.
+It’s legit the best, and here’s why!
+It’s got a moist buttery yellow cake that’s coated in the ultimate caramel icing from my Mississippi bred Aunt Beverly who handed it down to me.
+The icing is cooked slowly over the stove until it reaches the perfect texture unlike other recipes that take a shortcut sacrificing flavor.
+This is about as authentic of a recipe as you will find.
+I’ve tested and retested it until it was absolute perfection.
 They don’t call it the real deal for nothin!

 This post may contain affiliate links.
 Read our disclosure policy.